JeremyPuah017301/Fare_Calculator/README.md

 before running script.py, make sure you have python installed with "add python to path" enabled.
 Do "pip install openrouteservice" in your command prompt"

+Once you have those done. you can just download the script.py file and run it independantly

 # Fare Calculator (Web UI Version)